RESEARCH STARTER

 Psychological symptoms of hallucinogen abuse include distortion of sight, sound, and touch, synesthesia, depersonalization, delusions of physical invulnerability, elation or euphoria, blissful calm or mellowness, reduced inhibitions, poor judgment, increased risk taking, impaired concentration and motivation, anxiety attacks, and paranoia.

 Individuals who abuse hallucinogens can experience recurring flashbacks of their drug-induced psychological symptoms long after the immediate experience.
 These flashbacks are referred to as persisting psychosis, perception disorder, or hallucinogen persisting perception disorder (HPPD).
-Flashbacks occur in 30 to 50 percent of individuals who frequently use these drugs and far less often in occasional users.
+According to some sources, flashbacks are relatively common, especially in individuals who frequently use these drugs.
+The reported incidence ranges from 15 to 75 percent of individuals.
+However, the American Psychiatric Association's Diagnostic and Statistical Manual of Mental Disorders, Fifth Edition, Text Revision (DSM-5-TR), published in 2022, reported that around one in twenty-five individuals who use hallucinogens experience flashbacks.
 Using alcohol or marijuana or experiencing extreme fatigue can trigger flashbacks.
 Chronic abuse can affect long-term memory and cause personality changes.
 Frequent abuse can trigger latent psychiatric disorders, such as depression, anxiety, and psychosis.
-Individuals who frequently abuse hallucinogenics can develop a psychological dependence on hallucinogens.
+Individuals who frequently abuse hallucinogens can develop a psychological dependence on them.

 Screening and Diagnosis